dasarpai/old.dasarpai.github.io/_draft/DS/2023-08-26-Machine-Learning-Metrics.md

 ## Precision at k (P@k):
 The percentage of the top k predictions that are correct.

-The percentage of predicted positive samples that are ranked among the top k predictions.
-Precision@k = (# of relevant items retrieved among top-k recommendations) / (# of total predicted relevant items)

-For example, if a system retrieves 5 relevant items among the top-10 recommendations out of a total of 25 predicted relevant items, then the recall@10 would be 0.20 or 20%.

-In other words, precision@k measures how well the system performs in predicting relevant items among the top-k recommendations.
-It is useful when we are interested in evaluating the ranking quality of recommendations rather than their absolute number.

 ## Recall at k (R@k):
 The percentage of actual positive samples that are ranked among the top k predictions.
-Recall@k = (# of relevant items retrieved among top-k recommendations) / (# of total relevant items)

-For example, if a system retrieves 5 relevant items among the top-10 recommendations out of a total of 20 relevant items, then the recall@10 would be 0.25 or 25%.

-In other words, recall@k measures how well the system performs in retrieving relevant items among the top-k recommendations.
-It is useful when we are interested in evaluating the ranking quality of recommendations rather than their absolute number.

 ## F1-score at k (F1@k):
-The harmonic mean of precision at k and recall at k.
+The harmonic mean of precision and recall at k.

 ## Interpretability:
 A measure of how easy it is to understand and explain the predictions of a model.